Mom’s Emergency Sauce Recipe Substitutions and Cooking Tips for:

 Cooking Tips for Fixing Watery Soups or Stews

-If you decide your soup or stew is a bit thin or has too much water here are a few easy cooking tips to make a broth seem richer and thicker.
+If you decide your soup or stew is a bit thin, runny or it just has too much water, here are a few easy sauce cooking tips to make a broth seem richer and thicker.

 Flour: Two tablespoons of flour will help thicken up a thin soup or stew quickly.
 Simmer for a few minutes after adding it.
 Pro Tip: Dissolve your flour in a few tablespoons of liquid before adding it to your sauce to avoid lumps.